IPSProtocol/hack_prevention_reference_implementation/README.md

 - IPSCHAIN_USERNAME and IPSCHAIN_PASSWORD should be provided by the **IPSChain team**
 - PRIVATE_KEY should be the private key of a wallet you'll be using for testing IPSChain.
 The **IPSChain team** will send you gas tokens.

+The following two variables are used in the run_nft_reentrancy.js file:

+- KEYSTORE_PATH: This variable specifies the path to the keystore that you have created locally for your private key.
+- LOCAL_KEYSTORE_PASSWORD: This variable holds the password required to access the keystore and retrieve your private key.

 ![Hardhat Config](./images/hardhat_conf_env.png)

 #### IPSChain Configuration